gdi3d/beautiful-jekyll/_posts/2020-03-22-quit-virtualenv-and-use-docker.md

 # Creating a custom docker image

-Let's build a custom image of our application.
+Let's build a custom image for our application.

 ### Why?